A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: INTRODUCTION

-In the field of machine learning and deep neural networks, the problem of insufficient training data samples is typically addressed using a process known as \enquote{data augmentation}, which is \emph{ a strategy to artificially increase the number of training samples using computationally inexpensive transformations} \cite{tran2017bayesian,taylor2017improving}.
-This has been extensively studied in the context of deep learning for image classification problems, where geometric transformations (such as rotation, cropping etc.) and photometric transformations (such as color, contrast, brightness etc.) are often used to augment the existing data set with artificially generated training samples.
-Unfortunately, such data augmentation techniques are not applicable in the context of MPC policy approximation.
+In the field of machine learning and deep neural networks, the problem of insufficient training data samples is typically addressed using a process known as \enquote{data augmentation}, which is \emph{ a strategy to artificially increase the number of training samples using computationally inexpensive transformations of the existing samples} \cite{tran2017bayesian,taylor2018improving,shorten2019survey}.
+This has been extensively studied in the context of deep learning for image classification problems, where geometric transformations (such as translation, rotation, cropping etc.) and photometric transformations (such as color, saturation, contrast, brightness etc.) are often used to augment the existing data set with artificially generated training samples.
+Unfortunately, such data augmentation techniques are not relevant when the training data set is obtained by sampling some expert policy, and hence are not applicable in the context of control policy approximation.

-This paper aims to address the key issue of generating the training data samples by exploiting the NLP sensitivities to generate multiple training samples using the solution of a single optimization problem solved offline.
-That is, the MPC problem solved offline can be considered as a parametric optimization problem parameterized with respect to the initial state $ x_{i} $.
-The NLP sensitivity then tells us how the optimal solution $ u^*_{i} $ changes for perturbations $ \Delta x $ in the neighborhood of $ x_{i} $.
+This technical note aims to address the key issue of generating the training data samples by exploiting the NLP sensitivities to generate multiple training samples using the solution of a single optimization problem solved offline.
+That is, the MPC problem solved offline can be seen as a parametric optimization problem parameterized with respect to the initial state $ x_{i} $.
+The NLP sensitivity then tells us how the optimal input $ u^*_{i} $ changes for perturbations $ \Delta x $ in the neighborhood of $ x_{i} $.
 Therefore, using the solution to one parametric optimization problem solved for $ x_{i} $, we can cheaply generate multiple training data samples for other state realizations in the neighborhood of $ x_{i} $ using the NLP sensitivity (also known as tangential predictor).
 This only requires computing the solution to a system of linear equations, which is much cheaper to evaluate than solving a nonlinear programming problem.

-To this end, the aim of this paper is not to present a new MPC approximation algorithm, but rather address the pivotal issue of generating training data samples, that would facilitate practical implementation of the approximate explicit MPC framework.
-Thus, the main contribution of this paper is a sensitivity-based data augmentation technique to efficiently and cheaply generate training data samples that can be used to approximate the MPC control law.
+To this end, the aim of this technical note is not to present a new MPC approximation algorithm, but rather address the pivotal issue of generating training data samples, that would facilitate efficient design and implementation of the approximate MPC framework.